Leda Schubert

 Winnie, who was half Newfoundland and half St. Bernard, became the star of my first books; in fact, she practically dictated them to me.
 She was terribly spoiled, very funny, and I loved her to distraction.
 Winnie died in March, 2008, age 13 and a half.
 I will miss her forever and ever.

-Pogo, her evil younger brother, has a book of his own which I hope to see published some day.
-He is unable to talk as well as Winnie could, so I had to write it all by myself.
-Soon, however, he will be inspired or inspiring.
-And he is not really evil.
-We call him that because he ate all Winnie's toys.
+I also wrote a book about Pogo, our last Goldendoodle, which I hope to see published some day.
+He was unable to talk as well as Winnie could, so I had to write it all by myself.

-Bob has grownup children (one might call them adults).
+Bob has grownup children.
 I myself never had children, but it's too complicated to explain why.

 Q: What were some of your favorite books when you were a child?